 Located in the Disney Village in Marne-la-Vallee, the Disney Store is one of the biggest stores in France.
 The range of toys is spellbinding, with adorably decorated interiors.
 The collection consists of finely manufactured toys that appeal to both adults and kids, although the price range may be considered a tad steep by some.
 The staff is extremely helpful and will help you look for your favorite toy in the sprawling store.
 Pick your favorite Mickey, or build your own saber.
 Even if you do not purchase anything, a visit to the store will certainly put a spring in your step.

 The Place d'Aligre is the spot for several of Paris' more famous markets, including the Marché d'Aligre and Marché Beauvau.
 Fruits and vegetables can be bought at the Marché d'Aligre at attractive rates.
 One can find the daily customers haggling with the stall-vendors over prices.
 Visit the area for your daily dose of vegetables or just some plain and simple people-watching.

 Bastille boasts one of the largest markets in the city.
 It takes skill to weave through its stalls.
-Thanks to the Parisians, who take their time picking out the best possible produce, and the tourists, who take their time inhaling the market's sites and sounds, it's not easy to get from one side to the other.
+Thanks to the Parisians, who take their time picking out the best possible product, and the tourists, who take their time inhaling the market's sites and sounds, it's not easy to get from one side to the other.
 Aside from all the expected fares such as vegetables, fruits, cheese, and both raw and cooked meat and fish, the Bastille market also sells plenty of unexpected items: sewing machines, beeswax figurines, mousetraps, to name a few.
 The best time to get a deal is just as the market is closing.
-Vendors will sell plastic bags burgeoning with fruits and veggies for 1EUR.
+Vendors will sell plastic bags burgeoning with fruits and veggies at a very cheap price.